Lagging home sales likely to halt upswing in supply, Goodbody says

 Several agencies, including the Economic and Social Research Institute (ESRI), estimate that annual housing demand in the Irish market is between 30,000 and 35,000.

-Goodbody’s report said “a surge” in housebuilding in Dublin’s commuter belt contributed most to the growth in new dwellings, noting that in the thid quarter I new dwelling completions grew by 57 per cent year on year in the Dublin’s commuter counties.
-In contrast, completions grew by just 9 per cent in Dublin.
+Goodbody chief economist Dermot O’Leary said he expected the level of completions next year to be slightly below 24,000 but he noted commencements are still up 20 per cent in the year to date “so there is still forward momentum”.

+“A major factor over the next few years will be whether the surge in planning permissions for apartments that has been seen will be converted into actual build.
+There is a lot of scepticism that it will,” Mr O’Leary said.

-The report also noted that apartments represent a growing share of residential completions.
+The Goodbody report noted that apartments represented a growing share of residential completions.
 It estimated that apartment completions grew by 78 per cent year on year to 1,100 units.
 “Given the costs of apartment delivery, viability appears only to be achieved in the higher-priced market of Dublin, resulting in a sprawl of lower density housing outside the capital,” it said.

-Goodbody’s report, however, said the higher end market in Dublin continues to be weak.
+The report also highlighted what it called “a surge” in housebuilding in Dublin’s commuter belt.
+This contributed to most to the growth in new dwellings, it said, noting that in the third quarter new dwelling completions grew by 57 per cent year on year in the Dublin’s commuter counties.
+In contrast, completions grew by just 9 per cent in Dublin.

 New home sales grew by 1 per cent in the first nine months of 2019, with sales above €500,000 down by 17 per cent (-24 per cent in Dublin) and sales below €500,000 up by 4 per cent (-11 per cent in Dublin).